pyscript/docs/docs/example-apps/overview.md

 ## Running the examples

 Each example is self-contained with its own `index.html` file.
-To run an application locally (we'll use the "Pirate Translator" as an example):
+To run an application locally with Python (we'll use the "Pirate Translator" as an example):

 ```sh
 # Navigate to the example directory.